-- 9. Adjust the red white level (gain) on a minimal value - 10.Toggle with ▲ or ▼ key to White balance blue and adjust the blue white level (gain) on a minimal value.
+9. Adjust the red white level (gain) on a minimal value

+10. Select White balance blue and adjust the blue white level (gain) on a minimal value.

 Note: This minimal value is not necessary, provided that the 2 other colors are not influencing too much the color to be adjusted, in fact the aim is to minimize the effect of the two other colors since there is a risk of reaching too soon the transition (bright spots) due to the contribution of these two other colors signals.